 For ladies clothing, children's boutiques, and tasteful home furnishings check out Fifth Avenue in Park Slope, and Smith or Court Streets in Carroll Gardens.
 Head to Bedford and Grand Avenues in Williamsburg for hipster clothes and a general aesthetic.
 For equally hip clothes, some with African imported materials, walk up Fulton Street in Fort Greene.

 Inexpensive children's gear and adult clothing are readily available on Fifth Avenue in Sunset Park, a Latino working class neighborhood.
 For a range of well-priced, untrendy, conservative clothing—and women's hats, wigs, long coats, children's dressy clothing, kids gear and shoes—and anything kosher, take a trip to the orthodox Jewish neighborhood of Borough Park (but don't go late on Friday afternoon or Saturday, when everything is closed).

-Buy Hand Made, Locally Made, Local Artists
+Buy Hand Made from Local Artists

 Brooklyn is home to Etsy, the popular online market, and many neighborhood stores sell unique, handmade or designed clothing, gift items, jewelry, and household items from pottery to pillows, created by artists and artisans in the Etsy network.
-Good neighborhoods to look for stores carrying such items are Williamsburg, Carroll Gardens, Cobble Hill, Park Slope and Prospect Heights.
+Good neighborhoods to look for stores carrying such items are Williamsburg, Carroll Gardens, Cobble Hill, Park Slope, and Prospect Heights.
 The annual Waterfront Artists Coalition and galleries in Bushwick and DUMBO are wonderful places to see the work of local sculptors, painters, and artists.

 Specialty Food Stores